sayedhfatimi/the-contemplative-path-posts/2025-08-19-the-markets-blindfold-understanding-dark-pools-hidden-venues-and-information-asymmetry/post.md

 The price you see is not the whole market — it is the surface.
 It is the mask stitched together from fragments you are allowed to witness.
 Behind it, trades occur in silence.
 Orders vanish before they appear.
 Entire rivers of liquidity flow in channels that never touch the open book.

-What we call “the market” is, in fact, a carefully curated display.
+What we call "the market" is, in fact, a carefully curated display.
 A representation, not a revelation.

 Consider the order book itself.
 It looks like depth, but much of it is bluff — bids and offers placed to lure and withdrawn in an instant.
 Consider the quote you see on your screen.
 It is not the whole truth of supply and demand, but the midpoint of a spread, the residue of trades already executed, the last piece of information you are permitted to glimpse.